-Manufacturer vs. Dealership; Who is Responsible Under Lemon Law?
+Manufacturer vs. Dealership: Who Is Responsible under California’s Lemon Law?

 Norman Taylor & Associates

-A vehicle is one of the biggest purchases you can make, so you expect it to work and to get fair value for what you pay for.
-However, if your vehicle turns out to be a lemon after driving it off the lot, you may wonder whether the manufacturer or the dealership is responsible for fixing it.
-Here’s what consumers need to know:
+A vehicle is one of the biggest purchases you can make, so you expect it to work and get fair value for what you pay.
+However, if your car turns out to be a lemon after driving it off the lot, you may wonder whether the manufacturer or dealer is responsible for fixing it.
+Here’s what California consumers need to know.

-- Two or more attempts to repair a serious issue
+- The manufacturer has made two or more unsuccessful attempts to repair a serious issue.

-- Four or more attempts to fix any warranty problem
+- There have been four or more unsuccessful attempts to fix any warranty problem.

-- A problem that places the vehicle out of service for 30 or more days
+- The vehicle has been out of service for a cumulative total of 30 or more days due to warranty repairs.

 - The vehicle’s defects significantly impair its use, value, or safety.